 - Be currently located in the United States and able to receive taxable income;

-- Propose a use for $500 that would support creating documentation of projects or practices and/or tending to archives of existing documentation or materials.
+- Propose a use for $500 that would support an artist-led gathering;

 - Be an individual artist or collaborative with a demonstrated history of creating socially engaged art* (Field Funds does not accept applications from nonprofit organizations or commercial businesses.)